aidar-khabibullin/aidar-khabibullin/README.md

 ## About

-Frontend Tech Lead with 10+ years building SaaS products in fintech, cybersecurity, and e-commerce.
 I work at the product level.
 I own architecture decisions that affect the whole org.
 I set the engineering standards, and I keep design, product, and backend moving in the same direction.

 I shipped an LLM-powered code review assistant to production, built on the Anthropic API, embedded in GitHub Actions CI.
 It compressed the automated feedback cycle from 2–4 hours to under 5 minutes per PR - and brought TypeScript static analysis coverage across a Turborepo monorepo from 0% to 100%.